 #1 on your to-do list is to first decide which type of demolition is best for you.

-This is the most common form of demolition—the act of simply taking the house down utilizing hydraulic excavators and other heavy machinery.
+This is the most common form of demolition—the act of simply tearing down the house with the help of hydraulic excavators and other heavy machinery.
 The resulting debris is then hauled away via trailer or dumpster.

-This is the process of manually stripping and deconstructing the house piece by piece for the purpose of salvaging as many of the materials inside the home as possible.
+Also known as "demolition by hand," deconstruction is the process of manually stripping and deconstructing the house piece by piece with the intent of salvaging as many of the materials inside the home as possible.
 According to the Environmental Protection Agency, deconstruction projects can recycle or reuse more than 70% of building materials, such as lumber, beams, doors, windows and more.

 Because everything is done manually, deconstruction takes much longer and costs significantly more than typical demolition methods.